Violence against women: prevention through respect

 - Let your child know that everyone makes mistakes – for example, if your child forgets to pick up milk on the way home, don’t get angry or overreact.
 Instead you might say ‘It’s easy to forget – maybe next time leave a note to remind yourself’.

-- Respect your child’s boundaries and let him know that it’s OK to say ‘no’ sometimes – for example, ‘No, I don’t want to go to Jack’s house to play’.
+- Respect your child’s boundaries and let them know that it’s OK to say ‘no’ sometimes – for example, ‘No, I don’t want to go to Jack’s house to play’.

 - Communicate openly and sort out conflicts fairly – for example, don’t yell or be aggressive towards your child in an argument.